 Meth Mihira is a Special Education Center for the mentally and physically handicapped located in Koralawella, Moratuwa.
 Meth Mihira provides daycare, sensory activities, outreach and physiotherapy to about 50 differently abled children from very poor families.
 We provide for the complete support of this program.

 The Clarendon Children's Home has also now been remodeled to provide for differently abled children.
 This facility now provides the same services as noted above at Meth Mihira.
 Due to regulatory changes, restrictions have been placed prohibiting the earler nature of operation of children' s homes or "orphanages" in Sri Lanka.
 Our focus is being placed on these most derserving of children with down syndrome, autism and different abilities.

 Mark your Calendars

-The Twenty-Second Annual FRIENDS Charity Fundraiser!
+The Twenty-Third Annual FRIENDS Charity Fundraiser!

-DATE TO BE ANNOUNCED, at the Omni Los Angeles Hotel.
+February 13, 2022, at the Omni Los Angeles Hotel.
 All proceeds for the benefit of differently abled children, destitute children and child cancer patients in Sri Lanka.